 Additional artistic leadership experience includes serving as artistic director of Yale Cabaret, Yale Summer Cabaret, MaineStage Shakespeare, and Oxbridge Opera, a UK-based company that specialized in rarely-heard editions of Gilbert and Sullivan operas.

-As an assistant director, Rory has worked at Roundabout Theater Company, McCarter Theater, Yale Repertory Theater, Irondale Theater, and Compagnia de’ Colombari.
-He received a BA in Liberal Arts from Sarah Lawrence College and has trained with Carmen Morgan and Art Equity, and is one of 12 inaugural members of the Roundabout Directors Group. . @rorypelsue
+As an assistant director, Rory has worked at the Metropolitan Opera, Roundabout Theater Company, McCarter Theater, Yale Repertory Theater, Irondale Theater, and Compagnia de’ Colombari.
+He received a BA in Liberal Arts from Sarah Lawrence College, has trained with Carmen Morgan and Art Equity, and is one of 12 inaugural members of the Roundabout Directors Group. . @rorypelsue